heqmat/GMTL/README.md

 # GMTL(Generic Macro Template Language)

-GMTL is completely generic one-file human-readable configuration layer language to modify any kinds of machine data with parameterless macros.
+GMTL is completely generic one-file human-readable configuration layer language to modify any kinds of machine data with parameterless macros thanks to its "extreme agnostic" nature.
 The goal of GMTL isn't to invent a new way to swap text, but to provide a self-contained 'dashboard' at the top of complex data files so humans can safely modify them without breaking the underlying syntax.

 ## Structure of GMTL: